California Surf

-The California Surf were an American soccer team that competed in the North American Soccer League (NASL) from 1978 to 1981.
+The California Surf was an American soccer team that competed in the North American Soccer League (NASL) from 1978 to 1981.
 The team was based in Anaheim, California and played their home games at Anaheim Convention Center and the Long Beach Arena during the indoor seasons and Anaheim Stadium for outdoor matches.
 Originally founded as the St. Louis Stars, the team relocated to Anaheim after the 1977 NASL season.
 The team disbanded after the 1981 NASL season.